 It allows publishers to identify who can represent and sell their inventory.
-It's a file that the publisher has to add to the site which verifies the ownership, and shows the approved ad sellers, to buy ad space on your site.
-It also creates a safe ecosystem for the buyers as their site will start receiving clean traffic or it's a licensed retailer for inventories.
+It's a file that the publisher has to add to the site which verifies the ownership and shows the approved ad sellers to buy ad space on your site.
+It also creates a safe ecosystem for the buyers as their site will start receiving clean traffic or a licensed retailer for inventories.

-So, Ads.txt basically helps advertisers to avoid fraudsters who act as legitimate sellers involved in trading inventories and spoofing domains.
+So, Ads.txt helps advertisers avoid fraudsters who act as legitimate sellers involved in trading inventories and spoofing domains.

-The latest fraud scheme, ‘404bot‘ that has been creating problems for Advertisers, is proof that fraudsters have been exploiting Ads.txt, since the time it launched.
-That’s because buyers are usually unaware and don’t check the list with bots that are responsible for stealing the media spend by generating fake browser data and creating counterfeit URLs.
+The latest fraud scheme, ‘404bot‘, creating problems for advertisers, proves that fraudsters have exploited Ads.txt since the time it launched.
+That’s because buyers are usually unaware and don’t check the list with bots responsible for stealing the media spend by generating fake browser data and creating counterfeit URLs.